7 Mamas spill the beans on their top money goals for the new year!

 If you’ve been on the money-saving scene for a while, you are probably familiar with Tracie, as she was the heart & soul of the fantastic site, Penny Pinchin’ Mom!
 She’s been featured on Good Morning America, The New York Times, US News and World Report, BetterTV, and more!
 In short, she’s quite the inspiration for us Moms in learning how to budget and save money.

-In talking with Tracie about her goals for 2020, “My money goal is to bring the profits of my newest site up to where I was when I owned Penny Pinchin’ Mom (which is in the five figures).
+In talking with Tracie about her personal financial goal for 2020, “My money goal is to bring the profits of my newest site up to where I was when I owned Penny Pinchin’ Mom (which is in the five figures).
 It has taken some time but all of the services, products, and courses being built, but I am starting to see it getting closer and closer!”

 Suzi from Start A Mom Blog